Advanced Institute for Artificial Intelligence

 b) Approve the admission of new Associates, as well as the creation of different categories of Associates;

-c) Elect or dismiss the members of the Board of Directors, the Fiscal Council and the Scientific Council;
+c) Elect or dismiss the members of the Board of Directors, and dismiss members of the Executive Board, the Fiscal Council and the Scientific Council;

 d) Approve the financial statements and the activities report made by the Board of Directors in the end of their term of office;